 What is the perfect consistency of salsa?

 The salsa has to be coarse in texture.
-Should have visible small chunks of tomatoes.
-And should be felt with every bite of salsa.
+They should have small chunks of tomatoes.
+It should be felt with every bite of salsa.

 Ingredients